jtgibson91/Cert-Generator/README.md

 # Cert-Generator

 This program automates the process of creating Certificates of Analysis (CofA) using docx-Mailmerge for Python.
-Mailmerge is a process of creating a template file in MS Word and filling that template with whatever data you want, using a Python script.
+Mailmerge is the process of creating a template file in MS Word and filling that template with whatever data you want.
+Data can be entered into the template dynamically using a Python script.
 In my case, the data is gathered from a Gas Chromatograph (TCD detector) analyzing liquid nitrogen & other gaseous mixtures.
 At the present time, the two samples this program can generate CofAs for are 'liquid nitrogen' and '10% CO2 balance air mixture'.

 This program does the following:
   - Takes data stored in a text (.LOG) file, processes it, and inserts it into the .docx template
   - Gathers some relevant data from the user, and inserts it into the template
-  - Prints the template(s) in the background, displays them in Word, or simply creates them
+  - Creates the template(s), and optionally prints the template(s) in the background, and/or displays them in Word
   - Provide a GUI for the above tasks